mendix/docs/content/en/docs/refguide/general/studio-pro-overview/keyboard-shortcuts.md

 | <kbd>Ctrl</kbd> + <kbd>Y</kbd> | Not available | Redo the previous action. |

 {{% alert color="info" %}}
 The shortcut keys for the Delete, Copy, Cut, Paste, Undo, and Redo actions are available in Studio Pro 10.11 and above on Windows.
 The supported shortcuts keys on a Mac are available in Studio Pro 10.12 and above.
+In some scenarios, Mac-supported shortcut keys might not work.

 In Studio Pro 10.6, <kbd>Enter</kbd> can only be used to add a new line, not to send the question.
 You can use <kbd>Ctrl</kbd> + <kbd>Enter</kbd> or the **Ask** button to send the question.
 {{% /alert %}}